Veng97/ros_mujoco/README.md

 ```
 In the `plugin` element, you need to specify the `objtype` and `objname`.
 This information is not used in the plugin, but is necessary to avoid errors in MJCF parsing.

+## Development
+The development environment is integrated with VSCode.
+To use it simply open VSCode and run the task to open the workspace in the dev-container.